kyclark/gitbook-metagenomics/hpc.md

 To interact PBS and SLURM, you must log in to the "head" node(s).
 Often you will be placed on a random nodes such as "login1."
 YOU ARE NOT ALLOWED TO DO HEAVY LIFTING ON THE HEAD NODE.
 For our class, you can write files, interact with the Perl RELP, run small scripts, etc., but you should never run BLAST or launch long-running jobs on these machines.
 They are intended to be used to submit jobs to the queue.

-# PBS

-The PBS command for submitting to the queue is ```qsub```.
-Since this command takes many arguments, I usually write a small script to gather all the arguments and execute the command so it's documented how I ran the job.
-Most of the time I call this "submit.sh" it basically does ```qsub $ARGS run.sh```.
-To view your queue, use ```qstat -u $USER```.
-Use ```va``` to view your allocation of compute hours.
-The UA has three queues: high-priority, normal, and windfall.
-If you exhaust your normal hours in a month, then your jobs must run under "windfall" (catch as catch can) until your hours are replenished.

 # Handy aliases

 To make it easier to go back and forth between PBS and SLURM, I create aliases so that I can execute the same command on both systems: